Start your FREE Enquiry

 How long will my claim take?

-The length of medical negligence claims depends on whether the other party admits fault, the severity of the injury and the extent of the claim for losses and expenses.
+The length of time it will take for a medical negligence claim to settle depends on whether the other party admits fault, the severity of the injury and the extent of the claim for losses and expenses.
 Straightforward medical negligence claims may settle within a few months, whereas complex cases may take in excess of a year.

-If you believe that you or a loved one has a claim for negligent orthopaedic treatment, contact TRUE Solicitors today to speak to a member of our medical negligence team.
+If you believe that you or a loved one has a claim for negligent orthopaedic treatment, contact TRUE Solicitors today to speak to our First Response team.
 We offer an initial free, no obligation assessment of your case.

 Submit Your claim – we will establish who was at fault and submit a claim on your behalf.